SOUTH DAKOTA

 (1898), Sioux Falls

-A Spanish-American War muster camp.
+A SD National Guard muster camp for the Spanish-American War.
+Located along the river near Nelson Park, across from the 10th Street viaduct.
 The state troops left for San Francisco, CA after about two weeks.

-An American Fur Co. post located on the east-side of the "Kate Sweeny Bend" of the Missouri River, several miles east of the mouth of the Vermillion River.
-Also known as Fort Vermillion and William Dickson's (Dixon's) Post (2).
+An American Fur Co. post located on the east side of the "Kate Sweeny Bend" of the Missouri River (north bank), several miles east of the mouth of the Vermillion River, about two miles southeast of town.
+Also known as William Dickson's (Dixon's) Post (2) (to 1839 when Dickson died).
+This possibly may have been the Yankton Post (1) (1831-32) (for the Yankton Sioux trade) (see also James River Post (3) listed below).
+The river bank here has been completely eroded and reshaped since that time.

 (thanks to John Ludwickson for providing info)